 – if the general direction of the market is down, then your stock will likely be dragged down with it.
 When it comes down to it you need to know whether the current market is a bull market or a bear market.
 You need to know what phase the market is in.

 That is really just the start.
-The market goes through cycles, as explained here.
+As explained here the market goes through cycles.
 If it is a bull market, you need to know whether it is the start of a new bull market or if it’s coming to the end of a bull market.

 If the market is going down you need to know whether that is a full-blown bear market that will take prices down 30 to 50 percent or more from their peak.
 Or whether it is a short term correction that will drop prices by 10 or 15 percent temporarily before prices carry on in a previous upward trend.

 O’Neil’s point is that you need to learn how to read the general market.

 A general observation here and this is an important distinction between value investing and growth investing.
 If your portfolio has a high proportion of growth stocks, and it will if you are following a growth strategy, you will need to get out of the growth stocks before big bear markets.